-Despite the conflicts and controversies, Baghdad remains a city with incredible history and plenty of intriguing sights.
-It has sadly taken up much of the news in the past 20 to 30 years as a result of military skirmishes, however, it is still a hugely important city for the whole of the wider region, as well as for Iraq on the whole.
+Despite the conflicts and controversies, Baghdad remains a city with incredible history and plenty of interesting sights.
+It has sadly taken up much of the news in the past 20 to 30 years as a result of military action, however, it is still a hugely important city for Iraq.
+Here are some fun facts about Baghdad to help clue you in.

 Baghdad is the capital city of Iraq and is situated on the Tigris river.

 2. Millions of people live here!

 The city has a population of 7.665 million (2014)!

 3. Baghdad is only second to Tehran in size.

 Tehran is the largest city in southwest Asia, with Baghdad in second place.

 4. The name is a bit of an oddity.

 It is not certain how Baghdad got its name.
 The city we know today was built on a settlement identified as existing in AD 800 and thought to have been founded in the year AD 762.

 The city was built in a circular form.
 It became the capital of the dynasty of Caliphs known as Abbasid, becoming the focal center of the Islamic world.